view7677/java-interview-questions/pages/Spring.md

 #### 687. What are the different types of AutoProxy creators in Spring?

+Spring AOP provides following standard types of Autoproxy creators:

+1. **BeanNameAutoProxyCreator**: This is a BeanPostProcessor that creates AOP proxies for beans automatically by matching names.
+2. **DefaultAdvisorAutoProxyCreator**: This creator is more powerful that other Proxy Creators.
+This also applies eligible advisors automatically to bean in the current context.
+3. **AbstractAdvisorAutoProxyCreator**: This is the parent class of DefaultAdvisorAutoProxyCreator.
+We can create our own auto-proxy creators by extending this class.

 #### 688. What is Weaving in Spring AOP?